Type 85 submachine gun: History

 Design of the Type 85 started between 1979 and 1983 and it was classified in 1985.
 Design work was done by the 208th Research Institute of China Ordnance Industry.
 Type 85's design is simplistic and straight-forward, and ease-to-manufacture.
 During development, there was criticism of its appearance, and it earned nicknames like "toy gun" or "the master work of plumber" in the Chinese military.
 The Type 85 was eventually adopted to start replacing the Type 64 in PLA service.

 The development of the Type 85 was planned to eventually replace the Type 79 submachine gun in PLA service.
 Type 79's service was rather disappointing due to its reliability issue.
 The development plan to replace the Type 79 was initiated in 1979.

 In January 1980, two prototypes were made for firearms testing.
 In 1981, trials were conducted with the weapons being tested in combat trails with single and full auto modes used.
 Initial feedback suggests that while handling was good, there are improvements that could be made.
 Multiple state factories were reportedly competing for the order in 1983, with the design finalized around 1984.
 Problems encountered in early trials included excessive recoil, trigger sensitivity.

 With problems ironed out, the Type 85 was certified by the military in 1985.
 It gradually replaced Type 79 in the Chinese military and received positive feedback due to its high reliability and simplicity in maintenance.

 Like Type 79, Type 85 was eventually phased out of service and put into the hands of Chinese police force.
-However, in a twisted fate, the militarily popular Type 85 was widely detested in the police force.
-This is largely due to its overly simplified open-bolt design, which attributes to Type 85's poor first-shot accuracy.
+While the Type 85 was popular in the Chinese military, it was widely detested in the police force.
+This was largely due to its overly simplified open-bolt design which attributed to Type 85's poor first-shot accuracy.